 Internet of Things has enabled users to do things differently in a never imagined fashion.
-IoT is growing at a very fast pace, IPV6, 4G and 5G technologies have added fuel to this growth.
-Researchers estimate that by 2020, the number of active wireless connected devices will exceed 40 billion.
+IoT is growing at a very fast pace, IPV6, 4G, and 5G technologies have added fuel to this growth.
+Researchers estimate that by 2022, the number of active wireless connected devices will exceed 40 billion.

 As newer IoT services are evolving, many of these services are dealing with critical control and user data.
 Security concerns for these systems are also becoming a fundamental design requirement.

 Undoubtedly securing these IoT systems is a challenging task.
-Traditional security measures cannot be directly applied to these systems due to various factors specific to IoT ecosystem .
-This paper discusses the major challenges/ concerns for providing security for IoT systems.
+Traditional security measures cannot be directly applied to these systems due to various factors specific to the IoT ecosystem .
+This blog discusses the major challenges/ concerns for providing security for IoT systems.

 Wikipedia defines attack surface as "The attack surface of a software environment is the sum of the different points (the "attack vectors") where an unauthorized user (the "attacker") can try to enter data into or extract data from an environment.
 Keeping the attack surface as small as possible is a basic security measure."